-Daily discharge monitoring was conducted when discharging surface water from the Quarry via the licenced discharge points in accordance with Condition L2 and M2 of the EPL, as summarised by Table 12.
+Water monitoring is undertaken in accordance with the EPL and NSW Planning approved Site Water Management Plan, with daily monitoring of surface water being discharged from the Quarry via the licenced discharge point in accordance with Condition L2 and M2 of the EPL.

+No discharge events occurred during Reporting Period, as summarised by Table 10.